U.S. Launches Portal for Refunds on Trump Tariffs Post-Supreme Court Ruling - PRESS AI WORLD

 Economy

-• Consumers who faced increased prices due to tariffs are likely to miss out on any compensation.
+• Individual consumers affected by tariffs are largely expected to miss out on compensation.

 SHARE THIS ARTICLE: